technicalpickles/pickled-vim/home/.vim/plugged/vim-lastplace/README.md

 ## Advantages
 Advantages over the snippets that can be found around the net include:
+* Commit messages automatically start at the beginning of a file.
+This is important because many version control systems re-use the same file for commit message editing.
 * Maximizes Available Context
     - Center the cursor vertically after restoring last edit position.
     - Keep as much of the file on screen as possible when last edit position is at the end of the file.
-* Commit messages automatically start beginning of the file.
-This is important because many version control systems re-use the same file for commit message editing.
 * Opens folds if the last edit position is inside a fold.
+* Works properly with new file templates and scripts that jump to a specific line in them.

 ## Installation
 Thanks to [David Rabel](https://github.com/NoreSoft)'s hard work, you can install vim-lastplace from debian-testing: